ginstrom/paladin-novel/manuscript/chapter-20.md

 Gond helped steady the messenger, noting the man's travel-stained robes marked him as a temple courier.
 "What kind of proclamation?"

 "About you."
-The messenger's eyes were wide with something between awe and fear.
+The messenger's pupils dilated with shock, his mouth working soundlessly for a moment before words emerged.
 "They've declared you either the greatest saint in a century or the most dangerous heretic since the Sundering Wars."

-Gond’s lips thinned.
+Gond's lips thinned.
 Another bloody complication.
 "And the temples are offering a consensus on which I am?" he asked, his voice dry.

 "Both, it seems.
 The temples are splitting down the middle."